HerrHozi/AS2Go-Prepare-Domain-Controller/README.md

 ## Quick Start Guide
 Open a Admin PowerShell terminal from the Windows command.

-The following command will automatically a set of users based on the current date.
+The following command will automatically create a set of users based on the current date.
 ```PowerShell
 AS2GO-create-users.ps1
 ```

-The following command will automatically a set of users based on the current date and time
+The following command will automatically create a set of users based on the current date and time
 ```PowerShell
 AS2GO-create-users.ps1 -Shortname n
 ```

-The following command will automatically a set of users based on an predefined name
+The following command will automatically create a set of users based on an predefined name
 ```PowerShell
 AS2GO-create-users.ps1 -Shortname HerrHozi
 ```